cyx233/PovertyAnalysis/README.md

 ## Starting points
 We provide working solutions to the HW, on which you are expected to improve.
 These starting points are provided in [this GitHub repository](https://github.com/SateeshKumar21/PovertyAnalysis).
+CSE255 students may refer to the `main` branch whereas DSC232R students can refer to the `Vocareum` branch.

 The starting points include a solution based on KDTree pre-processing + XGBoost.